projectacrn/acrn-hypervisor/doc/introduction/index.rst

 As shown in :numref:`VMX-brief`, VMM mode and guest mode are switched through VM Exit and VM Entry.
 When the bootloader hands off control to the ACRN hypervisor, the processor hasn't enabled VMX operation yet.
-The ACRN hypervisor needs to enable VMX operation thru a VMXON instruction first.
+The ACRN hypervisor needs to enable VMX operation through a VMXON instruction first.
 Initially, the processor stays in VMM mode when the VMX operation is enabled.
-It enters guest mode thru a VM resume instruction (or first time VM launch), and returns back to VMM mode thru a VM exit event.
+It enters guest mode through a VM resume instruction (or first-time VM launch), and returns to VMM mode through a VM exit event.
 VM exit occurs in response to certain instructions and events.

 The behavior of processor execution in guest mode is controlled by a